Layers and localization

 How it works

-You can have as many layers as you need, for instance: Project A can have a child project B which has a child project C (and so on).
+Project A has a child project B which has a child project C (and so on).

-There may also exist multiple child layers, so B' may also inherit from project A.
+You may have multiple children, so both B and B' inherit from project A.

 Inheritance model